jrc03c/watch/readme.md

   exclude: [/\.png/g, /\.jpg/g],

   // NOTE: The `include` and `exclude` properties 👆 can be defined as
-  // regexes or arrays of regexes.
-However, you can't use both at
+  // regexes, strings, or arrays of regexes or strings.
+However, you
-  // the same time.
-You can use neither, or ONLY `include`, or
+	// can't use both at the same time.
+You can use neither, or ONLY `include`,
-  // ONLY `exclude`!
+	// or ONLY `exclude`!
 })

 // when finished watching: